SeaQL/seaql.github.io/SeaORM/blog/2022-05-10-whats-new-in-0.8.0.md

 ## Generating New Migration

-[[#656](https://github.com/SeaQL/sea-orm/pull/656)] You can create a new migration with `migrate generate` subcommand.
-This simplifies the migration process, new migrations no longer need to be added manually.
+[[#656](https://github.com/SeaQL/sea-orm/pull/656)] You can create a new migration with the `migrate generate` subcommand.
+This simplifies the migration process, as new migrations no longer need to be added manually.

 ```shell
 # A migration file `MIGRATION_DIR/src/mYYYYMMDD_HHMMSS_create_product_table.rs` will be created.